-The DOP was signed by the Chairman of Sudan’s Transitional Sovereignty Council, Lt Gen Abdelfattah El Burhan, and SPLN-N leader Abdelaziz El Hilu.
+The DoP was signed by the Chairman of Sudan’s Transitional Sovereignty Council, Lt Gen Abdelfattah El Burhan, and SPLN-N leader Abdelaziz El Hilu.
 And witnessed by South Sudan President Salva Kiir, as well as the executive director of the UN World Food Programme, David Beasley.

 The declaration recognises that “a military solution cannot lead to lasting peace and stability” in Sudan, and the parties agree to “a permanent ceasefire once the security arrangements are agreed upon”.

-In the DOP, the two parties agree to “the establishment of a civil, democratic, federal state in Sudan, wherein, the freedom of religion, the freedom of belief and religious practices and worship shall be guaranteed to all Sudanese people by separating the identities of culture region, ethnicity, and religion from the State”.
+In the DoP, the two parties agree to “the establishment of a civil, democratic, federal state in Sudan, wherein, the freedom of religion, the freedom of belief and religious practices and worship shall be guaranteed to all Sudanese people by separating the identities of culture region, ethnicity, and religion from the State”.

-It stipulates the sanctity of human, women’s, and children’s rights, and emphasises that the government of Sudan has taken the necessary measures to accede to international and African human right charters that have not yet been ratified by the country.
+The agreement also includes the sanctity of human, women’s, and children’s rights, and emphasises that the government of Sudan has taken the necessary measures to accede to international and African human right charters that have not yet been ratified by the country.

-The signing follows a previous meeting between El Burhan and El Hilu in Juba at the beginning of this month, and terms were finalised yesterday.
+The signing follows a previous meeting between El Burhan and El Hilu in Juba at the beginning of this month, terms were finalised yesterday.

 El Burhan and South Sudan President Kiir held a summit in Juba on Saturday at which they discussed bilateral relations, with concentration on the means to bolster the peace process in both countries.

-Gulwak pointed out that immediately after the signing of the Declaration of Principles, the mediation committee will set a schedule for negotiations between the parties, adding that the two sides are now ready to sit at the negotiation table.
+Guluak said that “the roadmap for peace between the transitional government and the SPLM-N has become clear.”
+He said that immediately after the signing of the Declaration of Principles, the mediation committee will set a schedule for negotiations between the parties, adding that the two sides are now ready to sit at the negotiation table.

 Earlier this month, a coalition of women’s organisations announced their support for the negotiating position of the SPLM-N El Hilu after a delegation of the women’s organisations organised a 16-day visit to the areas controlled by the SPLM-N El Hilu.